 This simple chili salsa is made with dried red chilies.
-I was gifted a large quantity by a visitor from New Mexico.
+II was gifted a large quantity by a visitor from New Mexico.
+I use them with all the seeds and veins.
 We used it on tamales at Christmas, on tacos, in stir fry, chip dip, and whatever else could benefit from some heat.

 Makes 2 cups salsa roja

 15 Red chilies.
 (You could use other dried chilies and mix them up for a more complex flavor.)